elnur/ElnurBlowfishPasswordEncoderBundle/README.markdown

             );
         }

-4. And, finally, set the encoder in the `app/config/security.yml` file:
+3. And, finally, set the encoder in `app/config/security.yml`:

         security:
             encoders: